 Day 6: Morning walk and wade fishing from Lower Camp.
 Afternoon departure

-Sedanka Lodging and Meals:
+Sedanka Camps and Meals:

-Lodging: The Sedanka Spring Creek is divided into three sections—upper, middle and lower.
+Camps: The Sedanka Spring Creek is divided into three sections—upper, middle and lower.
 There are three camps on the river, spread about ten river miles apart from one another.

 Rustic, and double-occupancy cabins, two, clean flush toilet outhouses per camp, and reliable hot water showers fueled by wood-fired plumbing system.
 The Kamchatka experience is much more rustic than an Alaska fly-out lodge.